 • Retention Awards.
-Retention Awards were provided to eligible employees and consultants as an incentive to remain in service with the company during the four-year term of the 2017-2020 Retention Plan.
-Each participant may have been awarded a number of notional interests, each, a Retention Unit, with each Retention Unit representing a right to receive payment of his or her proportionate interest of the annual retention pool for each such calendar year.
-The sum of the retention pools for the term of the 2017-2020 Retention Plan was \$100,000,000, although each annual retention pool was determined by the Chief Executive Officer.
-The retention pool for 2020 was \$25,000,000.
-The 2017-2020 Retention Plan provided that a maximum of 100,000 Retention Units could have been awarded, of which no more than 50% may have been awarded to the Chief Executive Officer.
+Retention Awards are provided to eligible employees and consultants as an incentive to remain in service with the company during the four-year term of the 2017-2020 Retention Plan.
+Each participant may be awarded a number of notional interests, each, a Retention Unit, with each Retention Unit representing a right to receive payment of his or her proportionate interest of the annual retention pool for each such calendar year.
+The sum of the retention pools for the term of the 2017-2020 Retention Plan will be \$100,000,000, although each annual retention pool will be determined by the Chief Executive Officer.
+The retention pool for 2019 was \$25,000,000.
+The 2017-2020 Retention Plan provides that a maximum of 100,000 Retention Units may be awarded, of which no more than 50% may be awarded to the Chief Executive Officer.

-Retention Units vested on December 31 of each calendar year during the term of the plan, subject to a participant's continued service through such vesting date.
-Upon vesting, a participant received a cash payment in respect of his or her proportionate share of the annual retention pool (based on the number of Retention Units outstanding and eligible for payment as of such date), which payment was made no later than the last day of the calendar month following the applicable vesting date.
-For certain participants, including the named executive officers, 50% of the estimated annual payment was paid to the participant in July of each calendar year based on the annual retention pool, with the remaining portion of the payment due to a participant in respect of his Retention Units for the calendar year paid following the end of the year as described above.
+Retention Units vest on December 31 of each calendar year during the term of the plan, subject to a participant's continued service through such vesting date.
+Upon vesting, a participant receives a cash payment in respect of his or her proportionate share of the annual retention pool (based on the number of Retention Units outstanding and eligible for payment as of such date), which payment will be made no later than the last day of the calendar month following the applicable vesting date.
+For certain participants, including the named executive officers, 50% of the estimated annual payment is paid to the participant in July of each calendar year based on the annual retention pool, with the remaining portion of the payment due to a participant in respect of his Retention Units for the calendar year paid following the end of the year as described above.